It's no secret that digital marketing is picking up steam these days, but tried-and-true methods of marketing still work, including brochures!

 In addition, we've decided that the goal of this brochure is to give a quick understanding of who we are and why someone would want our help.

-This is a brochure that can be used in several different ways – it could be presented at a local event, such as Seniorama, we could display it at the front of our office, and we could also include it when we deliver our policies to clients.
+This is a brochure that can be used in several different ways – it could be presented at a local event, we could display it at the front of our office, and we could also include it when we deliver our policies to clients.

 So, after simply adding our stuff in place of the dummy content on the template, here's the front: